ozguryazilimas/wp-postane/admin-menu-editor/readme.txt

 **WP MultiSite installation**

-If you have WordPress set up in multisite ("Network") mode, you can also install Admin Menu Editor as a global plugin.
+If you have WordPress set up in Multisite ("Network") mode, you can also install Admin Menu Editor as a global plugin.
 This will enable you to edit the Dashboard menu for all sites and users at once.

 1. Download the admin-menu-editor.zip file to your computer.
 1. Unzip the file.